 Know what benefits and skills you bring to the table.
 Read over the job description and envision the concerns and needs of that employer.
 By convincing the interviewer that you can deliver the desired results, you are more likely to get an offer and you increase your leverage when it comes to negotiating the salary you want.

-Ask the right questions the right way.
+Ask the right questions in the right way.

 People don’t like hidden agendas and interviewers are no different.
 Before any interview, prepare a list of questions that you are comfortable with and learn to deliver those politely and intelligently.

-In the end, hopefully you can decide whether or not you want to work for the company, rather than passively allowing a company to pick you up.
+In the end, hopefully, you can decide whether or not you want to work for the company, rather than passively allowing a company to pick you up.
 Be proactive, and above all, know what you want.
 Regardless of pay, title or industry, there are both positive and negative aspects to any position.
-Make the decision to focus on the things you enjoy about the job rather than letting the downsides cloud your judgement and outlook.
+Make the decision to focus on the things you enjoy about the job rather than letting the downsides cloud your judgment and outlook.